Vivek-Kumar76/virtual_membership_card/README.md

 It generate each time new QR code when got refreshed .
 Here is video of how it works.
 A new Flutter project.

+Here is video link of how it is working :  https://youtu.be/JNGYVnqlons

 ## Getting Started

 This project is a starting point for a Flutter application.